 - Elliott — 1 win

-Martin Truex Jr. has 1 win.
-And New Jersey roots.
+Martin Truex Jr. has one win—and New Jersey roots.

-He grew up in Stafford Township, graduated Southern Regional High School in 1998, and is the son of Martin Truex Sr., a former race winner in the Busch North Series.
+He grew up in Stafford Township, graduated from Southern Regional High School in 1998 and is the son of Martin Truex Sr., a former race winner in the Busch North Series.

-Truex Martin Jr. began his racing career driving go-karts at the New Egypt Speedway.
+Truex Jr. began his racing career driving go-karts at the New Egypt Speedway.

 UFC: Another week, another card